michelangelo sabatino

 CoA_Sabatino_Page_1.jpg

-Throughout his career Sabatino has focused new light on larger patterns of design discourse and production during the nineteenth and twentieth centuries: his book Pride in Modesty: Modernist Architecture and the Vernacular Tradition in Italy (2011) was translated into Italian and won critical acclaim and multiple awards, including the Society of Architectural Historians’ Alice Davis Hitchcock Award.
-Other books include Modern Architecture and the Mediterranean: Vernacular Dialogues and Contested Identities (with Jean-Francois Lejeune, 2011; CICA, Commendation, Bruno Zevi Book Award), Canada: Modern Architectures in History (with Rhodri Windsor Liscombe, 2016; CICA, Shortlist, Bruno Zevi Book Award), Avant-Garde in the Cornfields: Architecture, Landscape, and Preservation in New Harmony (with Ben Nicholson, 2019), Making Houston Modern: The Life and Architecture of Howard Barnstone (with Barrie Scardino Bradley and Stephen Fox, 2020), Carlo Mollino: Architect and Storyteller (with Napoleone Ferrari, 2021), and Modern in the Middle: Chicago Houses 19291975 (with Susan Benjamin, 2020).
+Throughout his career Sabatino has focused new light on larger patterns of design discourse and production during the nineteenth and twentieth centuries in Canada, US, and Europe.
+His first book Pride in Modesty: Modernist Architecture and the Vernacular Tradition in Italy (2011) was translated into Italian and won critical acclaim and multiple awards, including the Society of Architectural Historians’ Alice Davis Hitchcock Award.
+Other books include Modern Architecture and the Mediterranean: Vernacular Dialogues and Contested Identities (with Jean-Francois Lejeune, 2011; CICA, Commendation, Bruno Zevi Book Award), Canada: Modern Architectures in History (with Rhodri Windsor Liscombe, 2016; CICA, Shortlist, Bruno Zevi Book Award), Avant-Garde in the Cornfields: Architecture, Landscape, and Preservation in New Harmony (with Ben Nicholson, 2019), Making Houston Modern: The Life and Architecture of Howard Barnstone (with Barrie Scardino Bradley and Stephen Fox, 2020), Carlo Mollino: Architect and Storyteller (with Napoleone Ferrari, 2021), Modern in the Middle: Chicago Houses 19291975 (with Susan Benjamin, 2020), The Edith Farnsworth House: Architecture, Preservation, Culture (2024), and Mies in His Own Words (with Vittorio Pizzigoni, 2024).

 In the academy as well as in the community of Chicago, Sabatino is leader who values multidisciplinary collaboration.
 During Sabatino’s interim deanship at IIT he raised enrollment, rankings, and inaugurated a number of special initiatives, including a student-run Art X Architecture Gallery, an annual Shapeshift–Bauhaus 100 design festival in collaboration with the Institute of Design, an award-winning journal Prometheus: Journal of the PhD Program in Architecture, and an annual gospel holiday concert aimed at building community and support for the National Museum of Gospel Music to be realized in Bronzeville in proximity to S. R. Crown Hall and the IIT campus.